Patient Frequently Asked Questions

-Patients will be able to get an appointment by calling the appointment telephone line.
+New patients must have a completed application on file with proof of income and photo identification.
+Current patients will be able to get an appointment by calling the appointment telephone line, 501-375-4400.
 Appointments will be scheduled on a “first call, first serve basis.”

 What Should I Expect When Coming To The Clinic?

-- On your first visit, you will be screened for eligibility by another caring volunteer and if you are eligible for services at the Clinic, you can be scheduled for an appointment within a matter of days.
+On your first visit, you will be screened for eligibility by another caring volunteer and if you are eligible for services at the Clinic, you can be scheduled for an appointment As soon as possible.

 What Should I Bring With Me To Prove Eligibility?